Charo Threatens To Quit ‘DWTS’ Due To Feeling Like She Is Scored Unfairly

 — E!
 Online TV Scoop (@eonlineTV) March 29, 2017

 Charo actually talked to E!
-News about how things went down on Monday and she wasn’t happy at all.
-She spoke out saying, “I was very upset that they kicked out Chris.
+News about how things went down on Monday, and she wasn’t happy at all.

+She spoke out, saying, “I was very upset that they kicked out Chris.
 I was about to make a deal.
 I go, and he stays.
 But I don’t think the rules allow that.
 He tried very hard, and it’s so beautiful.
-Also, I was very upset that they gave [better scores] to Mr. T.” She really wanted Chris to stay, but Charo couldn’t change the way that it all turned out.
+Also, I was very upset that they gave [better scores] to Mr. T.”

+She really wanted Chris to stay, but Charo couldn’t change the way that it all turned out.
 Charo’s rep isn’t really saying if she wants to leave the show or not.

 The statement that her rep gave simply said, “Charo loves ABC and DWTS, and she appreciates the opportunity afforded to her to be a part of the show.”

-If Charo is wanting to leave, then she isn’t saying a word about it just yet.
-She may just be waiting it out to see what ends up happening on DWTS.
+If Charo wants to leave, then she isn’t saying a word about it just yet.
+She might just be waiting it out to see what ends up happening on DWTS.

 The Inquisitr already shared that Charo isn’t happy with Bruno at all for the way he is judging her.

-After she had danced, Charo said “I’ve got a message for Bruno: If he wants to be alive for his next birthday, you better give me bigger numbers.
+After she had danced, Charo said, “I’ve got a message for Bruno: If he wants to be alive for his next birthday, you better give me bigger numbers.
 Bigger!
 I’m watching you.
 We already have a controversy.
 Because I am the queen of the cuchi-cuchi, OK?
 Don’t mess with me because, Bruno, I look at you.”

 Charo wants better scores and really does feel like she deserves them.
 She is going to have to do a good enough job on the show, though.

-Are you shocked to hear that Charo is considering quitting Dancing With the Stars already?
+Are you shocked to hear that Charo is considering quitting Dancing with the Stars already?
 Do you feel like Charo will be sent home next week anyway?
 Sound off in the comments section below, and don’t miss watching Charo on DWTS on Monday night on ABC.

 [Featured Image by Rachel Murray/Getty Images]